-Developments in technology are supporting young people with LLTCs to more easily live full lives.
-There are robotic technologies and/or voice activated devices available and in development which have the potential to offer personalised solutions to enable young people to express their sexuality (see useful resources, pages 19 and 33).
+Developments in technology are supporting young people with LLTCs to live full lives more easily.
+There are robotic technologies and/or voice activated devices available and in development which have the potential to offer personalised solutions, enabling young people to express their sexuality (see useful resources and additional references, pages 19 and 33).
 Staff should be aware of the existing and emerging range of sex aids and devices that are available and use their professional judgment about whether a particular piece of equipment is appropriate, taking into consideration the views and wishes of the young person whose needs are to be met.